 I enjoy Japanese anime, television, and film.
 It has so much that I

 feel is missing from modern Western cinema.
-It doesn't have a great
+Some folk (wrongly)

-reputation (people think it's all porn and Pokemon) but there is so
+think it's all porn and Pokemon - but there is so much that is

-Character development, plot, artistry, and good music; I believe
+development, plot, artistry, and good music; I believe all missing

-all missing from the majority of mainstream contemporary
+from the majority of mainstream contemporary cinema.
+If you're

 I am trying to learn Japanese (slowly; you know those hobbies that